top of page

 Working with Pain

 After the first 24 hours of an injury, there is NEVER a reason to use ice, even if it helps you feel better, in fact, it will make your injury worse because its cutting off your body's natural anti inflammatory healing processes, prolong your injury and drive it deeper into the body, possibly causing arthritis later.
-It may feel good, but it does not help you heal.
-Chinese medicine is different from western medicine in this sense, we aren't interested in getting rid of or supresing symptoms at all costs.
-We want your body to heal well, with its own intelligence.
-If its not appropriate to use heat, its possible you can use a cooling but circulating linament, something like zheng gu shui.

 *If you have pain at night or during sleep (which is normal as cortisol drops), put a heat pad on the area before bed.
 If you are stiff and in pain waking up, add heat at that time.

-• Fall asleep before 10pm
+• Fall asleep by 10:30 pm

 • Sleep in a very dark room on an empty stomach